Idrisvohra9/Idrisvohra9/README.md

 🚀 **Project 1:** "themellowcoder" (In-Development) - More than just a coding community platform! themellowcoder with it's rich features such as OctoAI, Mellow Tunes, Discussion, Exploration, Plan A Code, Create stories and much more.
 Created with MERN & love.

 ❤️‍🔥 **Project 2:** "react-admire" (In-Development) - Create admirable Flamboyant looking backgrounds easily in react with this library.
+I am looking for collaboration in this please join me.

 💡 **Project 3:** "trmnl-colors" - Spark up your terminal applications in python by using the 'trmnl-colors' module.
 It really has much to offer.
 Being updated as you read.